How it Works

 Years 1 and 2

-Year 1 covers: the skills and tools required for you to quickly pick up whichever language is most prominent in your workplace; the fundamentals of professional software development; testing fundamentals; web applications systems; and practical algorithms courses.
+Year 1 covers: the skills and tools required for you to quickly pick up whichever language is most prominent in your workplace; the fundamentals of professional software development; testing fundamentals; web applications systems; and low level architecture.

-Year 2 covers: data storage; HCI; systems and underlying algorithmic content; low level architecture; networking theory; data science; and a further course on professional software engineering.
+Year 2 covers: data storage; HCI; practical algorithms followed by systems and underlying algorithmic content; systems programming; user interaction; data science; and a further course on professional software engineering.
 It will also include a significant team working component.

 Years 3 & 4